-- Multi-core is only available when you run cutadapt with Python 3.3 or later. - Multi-core cutadapt can only write to output files given by $-\circ$ and -p.
-This implies that the following command-line arguments are not compatible with multi-core: - --info-file - --rest-file - --wildcard-file - --untrimmed-output, --untrimmed-paired-output - --too-short-output, --too-short-paired-output - --too-long-output, --too-long-paired-output - --format - --colorspace - Multi-core is also not available when you use cutadapt for demultiplexing.
+- Multi-core is only available when you run cutadapt with Python 3.3 or later. - Multi-core cutadapt can only write to output files given by -o and -p.
+This implies that the following command-line arguments are not compatible with multi-core:

+'''

+- --info-file

+- --rest-file

+- --wildcard-file

+- --untrimmed-output, --untrimmed-paired-output

+- --too-short-output, --too-short-paired-output

+- --too-long-output, --too-long-paired-output

+'''

+- Additionally, the following command-line arguments are not compatible with multi-core: - --format--colorspace - Multi-core is also not available when you use cutadapt for demultiplexing.